MikePeralta27/simple-books-api-automation/README.md

 # simple-books-api-automation
-This is a practice of API automation test for simple book API
+This is a practice of API automation test for simple book API.

 ## Set up